olliez-mods/YummyLife/README.md

 $ cmake --build . -j
 ```

-YumLife_windows.exe will be in that `build/` directory.
+YummyLife_windows.exe will be in that `build/` directory.

 ### Caveats